acehalliwell/wqi/README.md

-"Fuzzy Logic System (PHP) for WQI Calculation"
+Fuzzy Logic System (PHP) for WQI Calculation

+Just clone the git to htdocs